 The Philadelphia Folklore Project works to sustain vital and diverse living cultural heritage in communities in our region through collaborative projects, research, documentation, and education, prioritizing folk and traditional arts in service of social change.
 The folklorists and anthropologists on staff identify local folk artists and support their artistic growth, produce public programs advancing folk artists and traditions significant to Philadelphia communities, develop education programs benefiting children and adults, and document outstanding practitioners and practices.

-At the 2017 Folklife Festival, three artists from this project will offer demonstrations and workshops on July 4.
+At the 2017 Folklife Festival, three artists from this project offered demonstrations and workshops for the public.

 Nana Korantema Ayeboafo